Section 5739.01 | Sales tax definitions.

 (j) Building maintenance and janitorial service is or is to be provided;

-(k) Employment service is or is to be provided;
+(k) Exterminating service is or is to be provided;

 (4) All transactions by which printed, imprinted, overprinted, lithographic, multilithic, blueprinted, photostatic, or other productions or reproductions of written or graphic matter are or are to be furnished or transferred;